rasilvap/conversion-numbers-to-words/README.md

 6) 17 is mapped to ```Seventeen```, in the convertTensAndUnits method which separates tens and units and maps the number according to the implicit logic in this method.
 After hundred or thousand when they're alone and after hundred when they're together, is gonna be append and and word to the words.

-Finally, the function capitalizeWords formmats the final input and  will return “Twelve thousand four hundred and seventeen”.
+Finally, the function capitalizeWords formats the final input and  will return “Twelve thousand four hundred and seventeen”.

 <img src = "src/main/resources/images/Algorithm.png" />